Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
             * An I/O or database error that is unrelated to the parameters passed by the caller.

-* ``` addAssets ``` \
+* ``` addBox ``` \
-  Add assets to the address.
+  Add a box containing assets to this address.
 This is not a source of truth and if misused can lead to inconsistencies between the local wallet and the blockchain.
-The intended use case is to update the local wallet after a successful minting or transfer to this address took place.
+The intended use case is to synchronize the local wallet after a successful minting or transfer to this address took place.
     * *Parameters*
+        * ``` boxId ``` \
+          The ID of the box being added.
+This ID denotes the ID of the transaction that outputted the box and its 0 based index among the outputs.
+            * Type: TBD
+            * Optional: no
         * ``` assetLabel ``` \
           The identifying asset label denoting which type of asset we are adding.
 See the [structure of the asset label](#structure-of-an-asset-label) for more information.
             * Type: String